 Jatropha Plant Care and Growth

 The plant is easy to grow from cuttings or seed.
 Cuttings result in faster maturity and quicker seed production.
-It prefers warm climates but can survive a light frost.
-The deep taproot makes it drought tolerant, although best growth will be achieved with supplemental water occasionally.
+It prefers warm climates, but it can survive a light frost.
+The deep taproot makes it drought-tolerant, although the best growth will be achieved with supplemental watering occasionally.